Tochemey/goakt/README.md

 - They are automatically thread-safe without having to use locks or any other shared-memory synchronization mechanisms.
 - They can be stateful and stateless depending upon the system to build.
-- Every actor in Go-Akt:
+- Every actor in GoAkt:
   - has a process id [`PID`](./actors/pid.go).
 Via the process id any allowable action can be executed by the actor.
   - has a lifecycle via the following methods: [`PreStart`](./actors/actor.go), [`PostStop`](./actors/actor.go).